 - If you would like to be near a beach – Stay in Bondi, Avoca Apartments is a nice place to stay.

-- North Sydney/Milsons points is also a great place to stay, very close to everything without the cities hustle and bustle.
+- North Sydney/Milsons points are also great places to stay, very close to everything without the cities hustle and bustle.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE: